JustinMountain/ruby_programming/chess_v2/README.md

 TODO:
 - Create GameController
-  x Requires a way to track which player has the active turn
-  - Requires a method that takes in a string from the player and interprets it into a move x Needs to initiate a board and pieces on the board
-  - Needs to initiate moves and update locations accordingly
+  x Requires a way to track which player has the active turn x Requires a method that takes in a string from the player and interprets it into a move x Needs to initiate a board and pieces on the board x Needs to initiate moves and update locations accordingly
-    - Should check for move validity before moving
-    - board.p1/p2_pieces && piece.location
+    x Should check for move validity before moving x board.p1/p2_pieces && piece.location
   - Needs to check for win conditions
     - Needs to prevent King from moving itself in danger
 - Pawn promotes to queen if reaches the end

 * GameBoard Object:
   - p1_pieces and p2_pieces may need to be updated to attr_accessor for remove_piece and update_piece_location to function properly

+2021-08-29
+- Updated locatiopn variable on piece to attr_accessor so it can be changed by Controller
+- Controller.input_move
+  - Will check for move validity
+  - Will update piece.location, board.reset_location_marker, board.update_board, board.update_piece_location if move is valid

 2021-08-28
 - Controller.input_move